ibraheem-111/FacultyInsightsTool/README.md

 A Streamlit application that scrapes faculty profiles from universities and extracts relevant information using LangChain and GPT-4o.
 The app supports batch processing of multiple URLs and persists data between sessions.

+This project was created using [Cursor AI](https://cursor.sh/)'s composer feature.

 ## Features

 - Batch processing of multiple faculty profile URLs